eclipse-tractusx/demand-capacity-mgmt/docs/Functionalities.md

 ## AddressBook System:

-- Offering functionalities for managing address book records.
+- Offering functionalities for managing address book records for the company information.
 - Handles operations like retrieving, creating, updating, and deleting address book records.
 - Collaborates with the AddressBookRepository for data storage and retrieval.
 - Provides methods to retrieve a single record, all records, create a new record, update an existing record, and delete a record.